fidian/presentations/welcome-to-scouts-bsa/index.md

 Merit Badge Counselors

-STEM: Nova Counselors and Supernova Mentors
+Outdoor and Bushcraft Skills

+Hobbies and Professions

 ----